M4d40/nestwatcher/README.md

 # my branch (wip)

 ## changes:
-- runtime improvements (about half the runtime for me)
+- runtime improvements (about 1/4 the runtime for me)
 - better area support (no extra multipolygon areas, geofences instead of bboxes, no extra config files)
+- discord output now works with a bot which edits an existing nest message. it also has static map support. static maps show nests by showing X amounts of the sprite on its nest. where X = hourly average (only works with flos tileserver)
 - less reliability on local files
 - cleaning up code, logs and configs
 - has PR26 for better marker results
 - fixes a bug where multipolygons could have had multiple nests displayed

-i'm also adding a better discord integration. there's also support for a debug log but no way to access it yet

 ## quick how to setup:
 - cp -r config_example config